Intel acquires Israeli mobile navigation firm Telmap

 Intel expects Telmap to become much bigger and reach places it hasn't before, whether it be in Europe, Asia-Pacific or the United States, Nissim said, adding Telmap will stay in Israel but expects to recruit workers abroad.

-Peter Riddle, general manager of Intel's AppUp developer program, in a blog posted at AppUp's annual gathering of developers in Seattle, said the deal was a step toward expanding Intel's mobile software services capabilities.
+Peter Riddle, general manager of Intel's AppUp developer programme, in a blog posted at AppUp's annual gathering of developers in Seattle, said the deal was a step towards expanding Intel's mobile software services capabilities.

 "Telmap delivers great multi-platform consumer experiences every day, and we're looking forward to combining that focus and excellence with Intel's to significantly grow their business," he wrote.